Idols South Africa season 5: Final voting disaster

 At the finale, Sasha-Lee Davids was announced the winner, with 52.77% of the votes.
 Four days later, Idols SA announced that there had been problems with the voteline, and some of the votes that were sent before the cut-off time had not been counted.
-The investigation hit the front page of The Times on 8 May 2009 and later in the day it was announced on the Idols website that the recount had showed that Jason Hartman had received 200000 more votes than Davids (out of 2.3 million total votes in the finale's recount).
+The investigation hit the front page of The Times on 8 May 2009 and later in the day it was announced on the Idols website that the recount had shown that Jason Hartman had received 200000 more votes than Davids (out of 2.3 million total votes in the finale's recount).
 After discussions between M-Net and FremantleMedia (the format owners), Hartman and Davids were declared joint winners.
 They both received identical full prizes.
 This was the first time a winner's prize was shared on an Idols show globally.
 Neither Hartman nor Davids ever appeared in the bottom 3 or 2 prior to the final.